 Mumtaz Mufi books List/ Literary Work

-Mufti’s 1961 autobiography was describing the first phase of his life.
-First, it seems a love story of a boy how challenged the ordinary laws of society.
+Mufti’s 1961 autobiography describes the first phase of his life.
+First, it seems like a love story of a boy who challenges the ordinary laws of society.

-Mufti’s autobiography was representing the second phase of his life.
-Alakh Nagri much impressed by Qudratullah Shahab’s thoughts and teachings.
+Mufti’s autobiography represents the second phase of his life.
+Alakh Nagri was much impressed by Qudratullah Shahab’s thoughts and teachings.
 This part deals with Sufism, religion, and mysticism.